beaujeant/beaujeant.github.io/AppSec101/programming.md

 pointer = &a;
 ```

-Now, if we modify the variable `a`, the address will remains the same, but the stored content will change:
+Now, if we modify the variable `a`, the address will remain the same, but the stored content will change:

 ```
 int a, b;